muratk5n/thirdwave/en/mbl/2023/week02.md

 ---

-"@Hy_Economy@mastodon.social

-'A fleet of 40 FC King Long buses are scheduled to be operational before the Chinese Spring Festival in Muyang City, Jiangsu Province'"

----

 Verification for the "new social media" will be easy - governments run their own MD servers, whoever they give usernames to are automatically verified.
 For celebrities, or other notable characters for-profit servers